How to partition drives in Ubuntu Server using Webmin

 To start using this newly formatted partition we need to "mount" it.
 So, again using Webmin, click on the System -> Disk and Network Filesystems option.

-From the Mount Type drop-down select Linux Native Filesystem (ext3) or alternatively you can choose New Linux Native Filesystem (ext4) and click the Add mount button.
+From the Add mount Type drop-down select New Linux Native Filesystem (ext4) and click the Add mount button.

 Click the button next to Mounted As and then double-click on the media folder (some people use the mnt folder. either one will do).

 Then in the edit box at the bottom, which currently reads "/media" (or "/mnt") add another slash and then give the mount point a name e.g. UserData.
-The final string should read something along the lines of "/media/UserData".
+So, the final string should read something along the lines of "/media/UserData".

 Click the OK button.